HannaTubolets/goit-react-hw-08-phonebook/README.md

 Individual project for saving customers contacts.

 Added state management using the Redux Toolkit library.
 Used React Hooks.
 Added interaction with back-end to store contacts.
+Added the ability to register, login and update the user, as well as work with a private collection of contacts.

 Phonebook application consists of a form and a list of contacts.
 Adding a contact name and displaying a list of contacts has been implemented.
 Application